roger10cassares/rn_example_app/README.md

-2. Make sure Android adb is correctly installed for connect the nodejs to the device (phisically or emulated).
+2. Make sure Android `adb` is correctly installed for connect the Nodejs to the device (physically or emulated).
 If the device is emulated, be sure you have started the emulator device:

 ```bash
 adb devices